aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1459-Clustering Algorithms: K-Means.md

-Silhouette value measures how similar a point is to its own cluster (cohesion) compared to other clusters (separation).
+Silhouette value measures how similar a point is to its cluster (cohesion) compared to other clusters (separation).

 * The range of the Silhouette value is between +1 and -1.
 * A high value is desirable and indicates that the point is placed in the correct cluster.